 From 1999 to 2003, Hooper was the Guardian and Observer’s Central Europe Correspondent based in Berlin.
 He investigated the plotting of the 9/11 attacks by Mohammed Atta and his Hamburg cell and reported from Afghanistan later in 2001 on the end of the battle of Tora Bora and the defeat of al-Qaida.

 Two years later, Hooper returned to Rome for The Economist and the Guardian.
-He is currently Italy correspondent of The Economist and a Contributing Editor of the Guardian.
+He is currently Italy and Vatican correspondent of The Economist.
 He lives with his wife, an ex-Sunday and Daily Telegraph journalist, Lucinda Evans.